 Last week Jeline Guiles talked about how to plan a climbing trip.
 For a weekend, it’s no big deal.
 Strap pads to the roof of your Honda Accord or throw ’em in the back of the Subaru…a cooler for perishables and beer…sleeping bag.
 But for something of greater magnitude, like a week-, month-, or year-long trip, you’re going to need a more sustainable way of hauling yourself and your stuff, without having to pitch a tent every night.

-So maybe you want to do a long, misguided-adventure-filled deal like us, or maybe you want a lifestyle like couple named Ken and Jobi whom we met at the Red River Gorge.
-They work for a few months, then jump in their van and hit the road for the rest of the year.
+So maybe you want to do a long, misguided-adventure-filled deal like us, or maybe you want a lifestyle like couple named Ken and Job whom we met at the Red River Gorge.
+They work for a few months, then jump in their van and hit the road for the rest of the year once they get the car window tinting applied.

 Either way, you might be considering a trailer.
 If you are, let me give you a quick taste of a beginning trailer driver.
 If you’re considering an RV, please reconsider.
 Please.